buildo/book/CoC.md

 This is a general principle, and it helps a lot.
 You can see it in effect with GitHub issues (we keep them small), iteration planning, size of features in development, etc.

 A good way to see if your really doing small things, and keeping the "flow", is to count your WIP (work in progress).
 We do this in GitHub with the WIP label, but you can do it with everything you do.
 The goal is to keep low WIP and high throughput.
 This is *flow*.

+---

+For the curious ones, here's the original document we used to discuss it: https://paper.dropbox.com/doc/code-of-conduct-VnfduvHgNmOY0v3xqfnNC